 Following each lecture is a small seminar-style discussion, where people can ask questions, discuss ideas and explore that week’s topic in greater detail.

-The Lectures and Seminars are held in London, Belfast, Leeds, Newcastle and Cumbria.
-In London they take place at the Institute of Psychoanalysis in Maida Vale, and at the ORTUS Centre in Denmark Hill.
-The lectures in Leeds/Newcastle/Cumbria are a mix of live lectures and DVDs.
-The Belfast lectures are all DVDs.
+The Lectures and Seminars are held in London, Leeds, Newcastle, Penrith and Reading.
+In London they take place at the Institute of Psychoanalysis in Maida Vale, and at 10 Windsor Walk (Maudsley Lectures).
+Besides London, Maudsley and Reading, the lectures are a mixture of live lectures and DVDs.
 All lectures are followed by discussion in small groups.
-(Since these lectures are a mix of live/DVDs the cost of attending is lower.)